 He provided a non judgemental, thorough and excellent service and introduced me to many other comics by the likes of Warren Ellis, Grant Morrison and Art Spiegelman

 among many others, which I would never have had access to without his knowledge.

 I have never encountered any problems/discrimination shopping for comics.
 That has always tended to happen in the wider world, where narrow minded idiots are never in short supply!

 I don't know what bygone century the Big Bang Theory writers are living in, but both my current LCSs have multiple women on staff, not to mention female customers walking through their doors on a daily basis.
-I myself once had a life-time membership at another comic shop near my old workplace, which fed my habit for years until I finally broke up with DC
+I myself once had a life-time membership at another comic shop near my old workplace, which fed my habit for years until I finally broke up with DC.Stassja writes;

 Why are the Big Bang Theory writers so ignorant??
 Or rather, why must they go for such a cheap joke that clearly perpetuates sexist ideas about what women can and can't do.
 Ugh.

 Excuse you, BBT.
 Color me un-amused.
 I'm not a viewer (though lord knows, I tried) and this kind of sexist malarkey is (one of the reasons) why.